Controlled by Hatred/Feel Like Shit... Déjà Vu: Album information

 The album itself is represented as two fictional EPs―the first four tracks are labeled as Controlled by Hatred and the remaining five are labeled as Feel Like Shit… Déjà Vu.
 It features six new recordings―four of which are covers of No Mercy songs, one is a cover of Los Cycos, an outtake from the previous album's sessions, a shortened version of "How Will I Laugh Tomorrow" (as it is heard in the song's video) and the previously unreleased softer "Heavy Emotion" version of that song.
 The format of Controlled by Hatred / Feel Like Shit… Déjà Vu has caused confusion.
 Although it has been referred to as either a compilation album or "a double EP", it is technically the band's fourth full-length studio album.

 When the album was recorded in 1989, Suicidal Tendencies did not have an official bassist.
-Bob Heathcote had left the band shortly after the end of the How Will I Laugh Tomorrow tour, although he did play on both versions of the title track from that album.
-The identity of the "Stymee" name credited as a bassist on the liner notes of Controlled by Hatred has caused confusion.
-Contrary to popular belief, "Stymee" is not then-new bassist Robert Trujillo who did not actually perform on the album, in which the bass parts were handled by guitarists Rocky George and Mike Clark.
-The "Stymee" name was actually an acronym of a quote from Trujillo, who reportedly refused to be credited by his given name, and said "it's S.T. why me."
+Bob Heathcote left the band shortly after the end of the How Will I Laugh Tomorrow tour, although he did play on both versions of the title track from that album.
+The identity of the "Stymee" name credited as a bassist on the liner notes of Controlled by Hatred has confused.
+Contrary to popular belief, "Stymee" is not then-new bassist Robert Trujillo who did not perform on the album, in which the bass parts were handled by guitarists Rocky George and Mike Clark.
+The "Stymee" name was actually an acronym of a quote from Trujillo, who reportedly refused to be credited by his given name, and said "It's S.T. why me."
 Trujillo can, however, be seen in the album's accompanying videos "Waking the Dead" and the "heavy emotion version" of "How Will I Laugh Tomorrow".

 Suicidal Tendencies rarely play any songs from this album live.
 "Waking the Dead" was one of three songs from Controlled by Hatred / Feel Like Shit… Déjà Vu (along with "Master of No Mercy" and "Feel Like Shit… Déjà Vu") that Suicidal Tendencies debuted on their summer 1989 European tour, and remained a live staple until 1994.
 It was played again on the Freedumb tour in 1999-2000 and the Join the Army / Deja Vu tour in 2010.
 The band played "Feel Like Shit… Déjà Vu" for the first time since 1990 at the Electric Ballroom in London on June 27, 2009, and again on their 2012 and 2013 tours.
 "Master of No Mercy" and "Controlled By Hatred" were last played in 1989 and 1990 respectively, while "Just Another Love Song", "Choosing My Own Way of Life" and "It's Not Easy" have never been played live.